connervieira/Assassin/DOCUMENTATION.md

         - The Raspberry Pi 4 runs Assassin extremely well, and seems to handle any realistic usage case well.
         - The Raspberry Pi 3 runs Assassin reliably.
 It may suffer from longer startup times, but otherwise works well.
         - The Raspberry Pi 2 runs Assassin acceptably, but not smoothly.
 For the best experience, consider a faster processing device.
-    - Since Assassin is capable of interfacing with several external devices and sensors, a processing device with solid I/O is recommended.
+    - Since Assassin is capable of interfacing with several external devices and sensors at once, a processing device with solid I/O is recommended.
 - Location Services
     - Many of Assassin's core features are dependent on GPS data.
 As such, it is highly recommend that you install a GPS unit to make the most of Assassin.
     - Assassin uses GPSD as a location back-end, which means practically any generic USB GPS will work with Assassin.
 Simply locate a GPS that is compatible with GPSD, and connect it to your central Assassin device.